winstonDeGreef/Mechanica/content/special/ChX2_CracksInMecha.md

 The ideal gas law helps in understanding how gases behave under changing conditions.
 For instance, if we compress a given amount of gas, we may expect that the pressure goes up.
 But we also see that this depends on whether or not the temperature changes.
 And in principle the temperature will change.

 If we would do a compression experiment with a fixed number of molecules, $N$, and we would compress the gas such that no heat can escape from the container, then the changes in temperature, volume and pressure are such that $p V^\gamma = const$.
 This is called adiabatic compression.
-The quantity $\,\!\gamma$ is the ratio of the specific heat at constant pressure over the specific heat at constant volume.
-Both these quantities are easily measured in experiments and, hence, $\,\!\gamma$ can be found for many gases.
+The quantity $gamma$ is the ratio of the specific heat at constant pressure over the specific heat at constant volume.
+Both these quantities are easily measured in experiments and, hence, $gamma$ can be found for many gases.

-The kinetic theory predicts $\,\!\gamma$ for various classes of gases.
+The kinetic theory predicts $gamma$ for various classes of gases.
 For instance, for monatomic gasses as Helium, it is $5/3 \approx 1.667$; for diatomic gases, such as Oxygen or Hydrogen, it should be $9/7 \approx 1.286$.
 And so on.
-Moreover, $\,\!\gamma$ does, according to the kinetic theory, not depend on temperature.
+Moreover, $gamma$ does, according to the kinetic theory, not depend on temperature.

 In the table below, the ratio of the specific heats $c_p /c_V$ is listed for a number of gasses.